konmue/american_options/presentation/presentation.md

 ---
 # Feature Engineering: Issues

-* Feature maps not rich enough to accurately price complex options
+* Unclear which feature maps are rich enough to accurately price complex options
 * Potentially **over-engineered** to payoff specifics or market dynamics
-* **Curse of Dimensionality**: Basis dimension grows *only* linearly in $d$ (polynomially in higher dimensions), but still rapidly becomes infeasible
+* **Curse of Dimensionality**: Dimension of feature space can grow quickly when using the same feature map for larger $d$
+    * computational limits might require simpler feature maps for large $d$

 $\therefore\quad$ *Learn* the feature maps instead $\rightarrow$ **Deep LSM**